 (Warning: Memory ahead.)

-At the time I was a sufficient musical theatre novice that I preferred the show to the movie; I missed the “book” songs Bob Fosse and his collaborators Jay Presson Allen and Hugh Wheeler jettisoned from the score.
-I also missed the Lenya character, and her Jewish suitor.
+At the time, I was a sufficient musical theatre novice that I preferred the show to the movie; I missed the “book” songs Bob Fosse and his collaborators Jay Presson Allen and Hugh Wheeler jettisoned from the score.
+I also missed the Lenya figure, and her Jewish suitor.
 (She’s there, but her role is significantly diminished, her dilemma assumed in the movie by the Marissa Berenson character.)
 I didn’t know, not having yet discovered Christopher Isherwood’s books, or the details of his life, how much more closely Cabaret as film dovetailed with Isherwood’s original, and with his own biography.
-But I loved the way the movie was put together; was amused by its nonchalant approach to sexuality; excited by the editing and by the choreography of the cabaret numbers; enthralled by Joel Grey and Liza Minnelli; and, although I didn’t yet comprehend why, by Michael York’s Isherwoodesque physiognomy.
+But I loved the way the movie was put together; was amused by its nonchalant approach to sexuality; excited by the editing and by the choreography of the cabaret numbers; enthralled by Joel Grey and Liza Minnelli — and, although I didn’t yet comprehend why, by Michael York’s Isherwoodesque physiognomy.

-I didn’t quite realize, not being fully conversant as yet with the possibilities of irony in staging musicals — and not having discovered Stephen Sondheim; that would come in a year or two — that what Fosse had made was not a traditional musical but a dramatic movie with musical numbers.
-Only later would I fully understand that by keeping the song-and-dance within the confines of the Kit Kat Klub — save the ersatz Nazi anthem “Tomorrow Belongs to Me” — the filmmaker was able to exploit his stars’ talents (and his own) while keeping the action grounded in the drastically crumbling reality of 1931 Berlin and to comment ironically, as had Harold Prince in his original concept for the stage show but here in purely cinematic terms, on the story’s arc and the characters’ predicaments, erotic and otherwise.
+I didn’t quite realize, not being fully conversant as yet with the possibilities of irony in staging musicals (and not having discovered Stephen Sondheim; that would come in a year or two) that what Fosse had made was not a traditional musical but a dramatic movie with musical numbers.
+Only later would I fully understand that by keeping the song-and-dance — save the ersatz Nazi anthem “Tomorrow Belongs to Me” — within the confines of the Kit Kat Klub, the filmmaker was able to exploit his stars’ talents (and his own) while keeping the action grounded in the drastically crumbling reality of 1931 Berlin and to comment ironically (as had Harold Prince in his original concept for the stage show) but here in purely cinematic terms, on the story’s arc and the characters’ predicaments, erotic and otherwise.
 I would come to ruminate on this aspect of Fosse’s Cabaret in due course, as I realized who I was, how my feelings for Michael had altered, and that he had his own very personal reasons, not yet shared with me, for his amusement over the movie’s homosexual implications.

-Flash-forward to December, 1979 and my first trip to New York as a theatre-mad 18 year old, seeing Bob Fosse’s Dancin’ at a matinee performance.
+Flash-forward to December 1979 and my first trip to New York as a theatre-mad 18-year-old, seeing Bob Fosse’s Dancin’ at a matinee performance.
 Ann Reinking was out, as was her wont — although I intuited how exhausting the show must be, it was only later that I understood just how grueling that three-act marathon was for Fosse’s dancers — but the experience was transformative nonetheless.
 I was especially impressed by a brilliant young dancer who, coincidentally, shared two of my names; I simply could not take my eyes of Timothy Scott whenever he was on-stage.
-While he was definitely my “type” (or one of my types, anyway) it was his technique, his expertise, his energy and his sheer stage presence, especially in the “Big Noise from Winnetka” trio, that made him irresistible.
-(When I got home I wrote him a fan letter; it went un-answered.)
+While he was, physically, definitely my “type” (or one of my types, anyway) it was his technique, his expertise, his energy and his sheer stage presence, especially in the “Big Noise from Winnetka” trio, that made him irresistible.
+(When I got home, I wrote him a fan letter; it went un-answered.)
 A trained jazz dancer, Scott seemed to me the perfect masculine embodiment of the Fosse style.
 My psyche was no less Art-and-Beauty orientated than Fosse’s, save that his concentration was on the female of the species, mine on the male.

 Then, in the winter of 1980, All That Jazz.
 A movie that obsessed me to such a degree that, as stage manager of a local production of Life with Father that season, my nightly exhortation to the troupe over the tannoy at the top of Act One was Joe Gideon’s somewhat shame-faced, “It’s showtime, folks!”